-Amex has fewer assessments than the other card brands, but the concept is the same: the costs are set by Amex and are non-negotiable.
+Amex has fewer assessments than the other card brands, but the concept is the same: Amex sets the costs and they’re non-negotiable.

-As of 2018, the International Assessment is set at 0.40% of international card volume.
-That means that you’ll be charged 0.40% of the total amount of your applicable Amex transactions.
+As of 2018, Amex sets the International Assessment at 0.40% of international card volume.
+That means that Amex charges 0.40% of the total amount of your applicable Amex transactions.

-Amex’s International Assessment will be charged when your business accepts an American Express card that was issued outside of the United States.
+Amex charges the international assessment when your business accepts an American Express card issued outside of the United States.
 You won’t necessarily know in advance if a card was issued in another country, but if you’ve accepted one, the international assessment will apply.

 Note that on interchange plus and bundled pricing models, you’ll usually see the assessment listed by name.
-However, if you’re on a flat rate pricing model where all of your transactions are assigned one “rate,” you won’t.
-Flat rate models are typically identified by pricing such as 2.75% or 2.9% + 30 cents per transaction.
+However, if you’re on a flat rate pricing model where all of your transactions receive one “rate,” you won’t.
+Flat rate models utilize pricing such as 2.75% or 2.9% + 30 cents per transaction.

 Lowering Your Amex Acceptance Costs

 While OptBlue offers the potential for lower American Express acceptance costs, it doesn’t always work out that way.
 Some processors have continued to charge higher Amex rates and pocket the difference as additional profit.
-That’s not to say that OptBlue can’t help you lower your costs, but you’ll need to work with a processor that fairly passes along the lower rates Amex allowed.
+That’s not to say that OptBlue can’t help you lower your costs.
+You’ll simply need to work with a processor that fairly passes along the lower rates Amex allowed.

 If your American Express costs are significantly higher than you Visa or Mastercard acceptance costs, it’s worth digging deeper.
 Businesses on tiered or flat rate pricing are the most likely to be able to reduce their costs, but any business that thinks their Amex pricing is too high should look into it just in case.

 Need help?
 Use CardFellow’s free pricing tool to get a baseline for what your processing costs should be, and then contact us for assistance determining your best course of action.